top of page

 The good news is that I've been doing art since as long as I could hold a pencil.
 My writing has developed leaps and bounds in recent years, so why can't I go back to basics with my art, too?
 If there's anything I know how to do, it's make creamy chicken noodle soup and draw.

-The good news is, I was thinking that my writing and pitch were weak, but the weakest part was the skill that I know best how to strengthen and develop, and love the most.
+The good news is that I was thinking that my writing and pitch were weak, but the weakest part was the skill that I know best how to strengthen and develop, and love the most.

-Be sure to join the mailing list down below so you don't miss the next one!
-Until then!
+Be sure to join the mailing list down below as so you don't miss the next one!
+Until then, thanks for stopping by!

 Comments